seoyoun/FileSystem/Lab5/Lab5/ReadMe.txt

 Copy command: We first created a file and wrote to it.
 Then we made a copy of that file.
 There was the same content in the copy and writing to the copy did not affect the original file.

-Macro command: We composed a macro command with an LS command, a remove command, and another LS command.
-The original files in the file system were correctly first shown and then all the remaining files after a file was removed were shown.

 Rename Command: We called the rename command on an exisiting file in the file system and called the LSCommand which showed the name of the intended file had been correctly changed.